PRK Eye Surgery in India- Top Doctors, Best Hospitals & Costs

 Both PRK and LASIK are effective laser eye surgeries despite significant differences like:

-How Should I Prepare for PRK Eye Surgery?
+How Should I Prepare Before a PRK Eye Surgery in India?

-There are a few steps to prepare for PRK laser eye surgery if you want a positive outcome:
+There are a few steps to prepare for PRK laser eye surgery:

-• Pre-Surgery Consultation: Consult the ophthalmologist to talk about your vision objectives and figure out if PRK is the suitable procedure for you.
+- Pre-Surgery Consultation: Consult the ophthalmologist to talk about your vision objectives and figure out if a PRK is the suitable procedure for you.

-• Follow Pre-Surgery Instructions: Your doctor will provide specific instructions regarding medication, eye drops, and any other preparations.
-Therefore, adhere strictly to these guidelines.
+- Follow Pre-Surgery Instructions: Your doctor will provide specific instructions regarding medication, eye drops, and any other preparations.
+Therefore, you will need to adhere strictly to these guidelines.

 PRK is the better option because it doesn't leave a flap on your cornea.
 In the long run, it is therefore far safer and more successful than LASIK.